mhmdsh24/DESapp/README.md

 # DES Application

 Welcome to the DES Application repository!
-This project is a powerful Data Extraction System designed to streamline data processing and extraction tasks for various applications.
-Below, you'll find details about the project, how to set it up, and how to contribute.
+This project is an implementation of the DES (Data Encryption Standard) algorithm, designed to demonstrate detailed encryption and decryption processes.
+The software showcases the results of each DES round and key expansion step, making it an excellent educational tool for understanding how DES works.

 ## Features

-- **Data Processing**: Efficient extraction and processing of data.
-- **Customizable**: Easily extend functionality to suit specific use cases.
-- **User-Friendly**: Intuitive interfaces and clear documentation for ease of use.
+- **64-bit Block Encryption**: Encrypts and decrypts 64-bit data blocks using a 64-bit key.
+- **Detailed Rounds Display**: Shows intermediate results after each DES round.
+- **Key Expansion Visualization**: Displays key generation and expansion for each round.
+- **Hexadecimal Input/Output**: Accepts message and key in hexadecimal format and displays results in hexadecimal.
-- **Robust Architecture**: Designed for scalability and reliability.
+- **User-Friendly Interface**: Intuitive GUI for inputting data and viewing results.

 ## Prerequisites